digi-ron/AU-Falcon-SPUD-Project/Electrical/Fuses/Fuses.md

 Please refer to the table below for a list of cabin fuses, including which fuses are constant and which fuses are switched in the case of accessories being installed, such as hard-wired dash cameras and reversing cameras:

-> NOTE: if a circuit is switched, this simply means that it is not engaged when the key is not in the ignition.
+> if a circuit is switched, this simply means that it is not engaged when the key is not in the ignition.
 It is up to your own due diligence to discover if these circuits are enabled through the ignition or another source
+{: .block-note}

 | Fuse Location | Name | Amps | Switched/Constant |
 | --- | --- | --- | --- |